wavesplatform/docs.wavesplatform/docs/en/ride/v5/data-types/union.md

 # [Ride v5] Union

-:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
-[Go to Mainnet version](/en/ride/data-types/union)
+:warning: This is the documentation for the Standard Library **version 5**, which becomes available after activation of feature #16 “Ride V5, dApp-to-dApp invocations”.
+[Go to version 4](/en/ride/data-types/union)

 Union is a data type that unites 2 or more data types.